emarcey/cicerone/glossary/people.md

 	* born in 1925
 	* worked at Tomsin brewery before it closed, and also as a milkman
 	* started Brewerij Celis/De Kluis in 1966 and produced Hoegaarden
-	* 1985, brewry was destrewed
+	* 1985, brewery was destroyed
 	* bought by Interbrew/Anheuser-Busch Inbev
 * **DeClerck, Jean:** brewing scientist in the mid 20th century.
 Collaborated closely with Father Theodore and Chimay.
 He and his wife are both buried in Chimay's cemetary
 * **Father Theodore:** well-known figure in Trappist brewing community in mid 20th century.
 Resided at Chimay and oversaw the brewery beginning in the 1940s